 In April 2018, Amazon tacitly admitted that it lacked the proper expertise to disrupt one area of healthcare – selling pharmaceutical products to hospitals.
 The online retail giant reportedly struggled to convince hospitals to overhaul their current purchasing process, and would also have needed to upgrade its warehouse facilities to accommodate temperature-sensitive medical products.

 Technology has emerged as one of the central forces – if not the most important force of all – shaping acquirers’ M&A strategies in the healthcare sector.
 More than a third of our survey respondents (36%) said the fast pace of technological change would pose the greatest challenge to healthcare companies over the coming one to three years.
-In the context of M&A, this raises the importance of IT due diligence in the targeting phase, and makes it critical to plan how acquired companies will be able to adapt, or disrupt, going forward.
+In the context of healthcare M&A, this raises the importance of IT due diligence in the targeting phase, and makes it critical to plan how acquired companies will be able to adapt, or disrupt, going forward.

 “Technological change is positive, as it improves performance and opens up new opportunities,” said an operating partner at a Northeast-based PE firm focused exclusively on healthcare.
 “But when the pace of change is very fast, it can become challenging to adapt quickly enough to keep a business on track.”